-Making Your Garden Fall and Winter Ready For Birds
+Making Your Garden Fall and Winter Ready for Birds

 Why You Shouldn’t Trim Back Your Plants In Fall

 The end of summer means that most of our gardening is coming to an end, but read this before you go about preparing your garden for winter.
-The kindest and best thing you can do for your plants, birds, animals, and insects is to leave your garden alone and not touch a thing this fall.
+The kindest and best thing you can do for your plants, birds, animals, and insects is to leave your garden alone and not touch a thing in the fall.

 Leaving flowers, leaves, and stems in place means that possible food sources for birds are left in tact all winter.
 Leaving dead leaves that have fallen from trees and shrubs on the ground provide additional hibernating habitat for a variety of insects and small animals.
 These small insects and animals are not only integral to our garden health but may also be a food source for birds in winter and early spring.